Alexis Coe

 Speaker News

-Historian and bestselling author Alexis Coe makes history come alive with her unique (and hilarious) perspective
+Alexis Coe makes presidential history come alive with her unique (& hilarious) perspective in You Never Forget Your First

-Sought after for speaking engagements at Columbia, West Point, Georgetown, NYU, and many others, Coe has also given talks sponsored by Hulu, Chanel, and Madewell – and is frequently asked back by hosts for additional events.
+Sought after for speaking engagements at Columbia, West Point, Georgetown, NYU, and many others, Coe has also given public talks sponsored by Hulu, Chanel, and Madewelland is frequently asked back by hosts for additional events.
 In her talks – which are in-demand with startups, businesses, and universities alike – Coe offers a deeply researched and totally delightful lens on political history, making the lessons of the past feel more relevant than ever.
 As the Enoch Pratt Free Library put it, “Alexis was a delight, and gave us important context for today's events at both of her talks.”

-Watch Alexis Coe at Books Are Magic >>
+Watch presidential historian Alexis Coe speak at Books Are Magic >>

 (-)